ARC-28: Algorand Event Log Spec Source

 Rationale

 Event logging allows a dapp to convey useful information about the things it is doing.
 Well-designed Event logs allow observers to more easily interpret the history of interactions with the dapp.
-A structured approach to Event logging could also allow for indexers to more efficiently store and serve queriable data exposed by the dapp about its history.
+A structured approach to Event logging could also allow for indexers to more efficiently store and serve queryable data exposed by the dapp about its history.

 Reference Implementation